c6o/docs/content/archive/app-service.md

 - configuration required (can be filled in using a UI or CLI).
 - provisioner to use (if not the default application provisioner)

-The AMS runs inside a standard Kubernetes cluster in the `traxitt-system` namespace and provides an interface to install and manage applications called the Traxitt Store.
+The AMS runs inside a standard Kubernetes cluster in the `codezero-system` namespace and provides an interface to install and manage applications called the CodeZero Store.
 Developers can also interact with the service using a CLI.

 The AMS is quite different from other package managers like Helm.
 Helm does not support an application lifecycle.
 Helm applications are either running in the Kubernetes cluster or not.
 Using AMS, applications can be in an `installed`, `configured`, or `running` state.
 (The Kubernetes cluster will only manage running applications.)